oclif/oclif.github.io/docs/features.md

 ### Flag/Argument parsing

 No CLI framework would be complete without a flag parser.
-We've built a custom one from years of experimentation that we feel consistently handles user input flexible enough for the user to be able to easily use the CLI in ways they expect, but without comprisiming strictness guarantees to the developer.
+We've built a custom one from years of experimentation that we feel consistently handles user input flexible enough for the user to be able to easily use the CLI in ways they expect, but without compromising strictness guarantees to the developer.

 ### Super Speed